GRAPPA EU

 Research Projects

-In addition to applying for the grant from IMI, GRAPPA EU will explore other sources of research funding for research projects related to psoriasis and psoriatic arthritis including Horizon 2020, Foreum and the Wellcome Trust.
-Horizon 2020 is an EU sponsored research and innovation program that, like the IMI periodically issues calls for research propsals.
+In addition to the grant from IMI, GRAPPA EU will explore other sources of research funding for research projects related to psoriasis and psoriatic arthritis including Horizon 2020, Foreum and the Wellcome Trust.
+Horizon 2020 is an EU sponsored research and innovation program that, like the IMI periodically issues calls for research proposals.
 While Horizon 2020 may expire in 2020, it is expected to be renewed for an additional period.
 The Wellcome Trust is a well-known foundation based in the United Kingdom that is focused on funding health-related initiatives, including biomedical research and development.
-Foreum is a scientific research funding organization affiliated with European League Against Rheumatism (EULAR), the European Union professional organization focused on rheumatology.
+Foreum is a scientific research funding organization affiliated with European Alliance of Associations for Rheumatology (EULAR), the European Union professional organization focused on rheumatology.
 Psoriasis and psoriatic arthritis fall under the umbrella of rheumatology and GRAPPA EU will look to submit proposals in response to any Foreum call related to those therapeutic areas.

 Research Results